-MicroTech controls have on-board BACnet communication, with the option for LoNTALK to communicate control and monitoring information to your BAS, without the need for costly gateways (see "Communication Types" on page 94).
+MicroTech controls have on-board BACnet communication with optional LONTALK, to communicate control and monitoring information to your BAS, without the need for costly gateways.
 Unit controllers are LONMARK certified with the optional LONWORKS communication module.

 Flexible network communication options help you avoid control obsolescence over the life of your Daikin Applied equipment.